kashishrohira/GymBros/README.md

 - As a user, I want to be able to view my list of fitness goals
 - As a user, I want to be able to join a fitness challenge
 - As a user, I want to be able to earn a fitness achievement badge for reaching a significant milestone
-- As a user, I want to be able to customize my profile with a bio
 - As a user, I want to be able to search for other users using their unique username
 - As a user, I want to be able to join a discussion in a community forum
 - As a user, I want to be able to like and comment under posts